jlacar/jlacar.github.io/refactoring/_posts/2023-12-29-refactoring-heuristics.md

 ## Clarity and expressiveness improve understanding, pay down debt

 Code that expresses itself clearly tends to be small.
-There's only so many concepts I can hold in head at any given moment.
-Prioritizing for clarity usually leads to smaller code.
-Likewise with eliminating duplication.
+There are only so many concepts I can hold in head at any given moment.
+Prioritizing for clarity usually leads to smaller code anyway.
+Likewise with eliminating duplication, I'll typically extract code, which again leads to smaller code, but not necessarily fewer elements.
+When I go on a tear with extracting things, I could end up with more methods but each one is small, possibly one to five lines of code each.

 Code that expresses its intent clearly leads to better understanding of what's going on in the program.
 Clear, intention-revealing code makes it easier to reason about its behavior.